lammps/lammps/doc/src/Howto_triclinic.rst

 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-There is no requirement that a triclinic box be periodic in any dimension, though it typically should be in y or z if you wish enforce a shift in coordinates due to periodic boundary conditions across the y or z boundaries.
+There is no requirement that a triclinic box be periodic in any dimension, though it typically should be in y or z if you wish to enforce a shift in coordinates due to periodic boundary conditions across the y or z boundaries.
 See the doc page for the :doc:`boundary
 <boundary>` command for an explanation of shifted coordinates for
 restricted triclinic boxes which are periodic.